From Dark Corner to DOT-COM:

 ballots cannot travel fast enough to catch up with the person traveling on the

 unexpected business trip.
 The Internet can.
-Absentee ballots cannot travel
+Absentee ballots cannot travel fast

-election day to care for an elder parent.
+day to care for an elder parent.
 The Internet can.

-When you say you oppose Internet voting, you run the risk
+When you say you oppose Internet voting, you run the

-order books.
+and order books.

 America is one of the most mobile societies in history,